amanpatel0305/odin-library/README.md

-# Odin Project #8: Library
+# Odin Project : Library

-Welcome to Bryan Miller's Library Project, the [eighth assignment](https://www.theodinproject.com/lessons/node-path-javascript-library) within the Odin Project curriculum.
-The goal of this repo is to practice the following skill sets:
+Welcome Library Project, The goal of this repo is to practice the following skill sets:

 - JavaScript
   - Object & Object Constructor Design Pattern